 “We’re From Ohio!“

 Upon arriving at our first fishing stop everyone went onto the deck, grabbed a rod and reel, slapped some bait on the hook, and proceeded to try our luck.
 We stood shoulder-to-shoulder from bow to stern and, because of a strong tide, it was difficult to avoid entangling the lines.
-I was at the port side bow, about third in line, and the family from Ohio was on the starboard side, directly opposite from me and only a few feet away.
+I was on the port side bow, about third in line, and the family from Ohio was on the starboard side, directly opposite from me and only a few feet away.

 I really wasn’t paying much attention to these folks and didn’t say two words to them until they involved me in an incident.
 The father kept getting his line tangled up and, about the third time he did so, he hollered for somebody to help him.
 By the time the deck hand made his way to the bow the guy was furious.
 He was whipping his rod all around and sputtering unintelligible obscenities when, all of a sudden, he turned around, pointed at me and hollered: “My line is tangled up and it’s all his fault!”